Alan Smith (bishop)

-Alan Gregory Clayton Smith (born 14 February 1957) is a British Anglican bishop.
-Since 2009, he has been the Bishop of St Albans.
-From 2001 to 2009, he served as the area Bishop of Shrewsbury.
+Alan Gregory Clayton Smith (born 14 February 1957) is a British retired Anglican bishop.
+From 2009 until 2025, he was the Bishop of St Albans; from 2001 to 2009, he served as the area Bishop of Shrewsbury.

 Early life

 Smith was born on 14 February 1957, to Frank Eric Smith and Rosemary Clayton Smith.
 His family is originally from Trowbridge and Westbury, Wiltshire.
-He was educated at Trowbridge Grammar School for Boys.
+He was educated at Trowbridge High School.

 Smith studied theology at the University of Birmingham, and graduated with a Bachelor of Arts (BA) degree in 1981 and a Master of Arts (MA) degree in 1982.
 His master's thesis was titled "The Poetic Art of the Hebrew Prophets".
 From 1979 to 1981, he trained for ordination at Wycliffe Hall, Oxford, an evangelical Anglican theological college.
 He undertook postgraduate research at the University of Wales, Bangor, and graduated with a Doctor of Philosophy (PhD) degree in 2002.
 His doctoral thesis was titled "The nature and significance of religion among adolescents in the Metropolitan Borough of Walsall".